logankimm/SQLite-Clone/4_Block_Implmentation.md

 4. Write() -
     - Writing to a blockcontent - writing to the current block in memory given a src array src?
     - write data from the src (i think this is a block?) into the current block - don't you have to move onto a new block if exceeds the capacity i don't understnad
+    - this.stream.Flush() - pushes written data immediately onto the stream
 ```

 ```